gevent/gevent/doc/intro.rst

 Usage notes
 -----------

 Note, that greenlets are cooperatively scheduled.
-This means that a greenlet must give up control or all other greenlets won't get a chance to execute.
+This means that until a particular greenlet gives up control, other greenlets won't get a chance to run.
-This typically is not an issue for I/O bound app, but one should be aware of that if doing something CPU intensive or that otherwise does blocking I/O bypassing libevent loop.
+It is typically not an issue for an I/O bound app, but one should be aware of this when doing something CPU intensive or calling blocking I/O functions that bypass libevent event loop.

 .. currentmodule:: gevent.hub